 Methodology for Scientific Research

-Responsible lecturer: Prof.dr.ir.
+Prof.dr.ir.
 H.E.J.G.
 Schlangen

-Course code: CIE4030
+CIE4030

-Period: 4
+4

-ECTS: 3
+3

+Course description:

 This course is intended for students that would like to 'Design a Research Project".
+Additionally, it

-Additionally, it is a perfect preparation for your final project in your MSc.
+is a perfect preparation for your final project in your MSc.